 Offer Convenient Payment Methods

 Managing cash flow starts when you make sure it is easy for your customers to pay your invoices.
-Offer convenient ways to pay.
-Customers may not carry sufficient cash on hand to cover the invoice.
-Accepting credit card payments, electronic funds transfers, wire transfers or other electronic payment systems provide your customers with plenty of ways to get money to you.
-These methods post cash faster than check payments and are less susceptible to internal control failures than cash payments.
+Offering several different convenient ways to pay lets your customers choose how they fund their purchases.
+Accepting cash for receivables is convenient for you, but some customers may not carry sufficient cash on hand to cover the invoice.
+Accepting credit card payments, electronic funds transfers, wire transfers, or other electronic payment systems provides your customers with plenty of ways to get money to you.
+These methods post to your account faster than check payments and are less susceptible to internal control failures than cash payments.

-Make sure your customers know when invoices are due.
-Clarify abbreviated terms; not all customers may understand what “COS” means.
-Clearly communicate whether net 30 terms start from the invoice date or receipt of invoice date.
-Be consistent with the application of terms; customers may expect a former due date and not realize your terms have changed.
-Shorten your payment terms to speed up collections.
+Giving your customers a clear understanding of your invoice payment terms can increase the chances of getting paid quickly.
+It’s a good idea to clarify abbreviated terms.
+Not all customers may understand what “COS” means, for example.
+If you set net 30 payment terms, clearly communicate whether the 30 days to pay start from the invoice date or receipt of invoice date.
+Be consistent with the application of terms — customers may expect a former due date and not realize your terms have changed.
+Shortening your payment terms can speed up collections.
 Although this is unfavorable to customers, you receive more cash earlier if your invoices are due sooner.

 Some small businesses use discounts to manage sales and accounts receivables, including trade discounts and cash discounts.
 These additional incentives, on top of the credit extension, encourage customers to make more purchases and pay faster.
 You can offer customers a trade discount, or a certain percentage off a product’s listing or catalogue price, when they purchase large quantities.